hzwyjxy/Collections/README.md

+Collections for everything.
-Collections for everything.It cannot work now
+It cannot work now.

+coming soon!